 Social well-being

-Social well-being has taken on a different slant as the diversity of work models expands and evolves.
-Factors like loneliness are on the rise and at risk of becoming a more significant issue if we don’t tackle it.
+Social well-being has taken a different slant as the diversity of work models expands and evolves.
+Factors like loneliness are on the rise and at risk of becoming a more significant issue if we don’t tackle them.

 We need to keep our attention on: